elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 The same is true for training.
 The training session can be thought of as the cake, the training materials are the ingredients, and the methods are instructions on how to combine and use the materials to deliver the training.

-Training materials and sessions can be (re)used in whole, in part or simply as inspiration.
+Training materials and sessions can be reused in whole, in part or simply as inspiration.
 Regardless, when reusing training materials it is likely that they will need to be adapted to new contexts to account, for example, for different audiences and settings.
 To enable others to reuse your materials it’s important to provide a detailed recipe.

 ## What to include in your recipe